 EPIF's strategy to maintaining strong and effective relationships with our stakeholders is to manage the majority of our cooperation at a local level.
-This not only cases or controversies. allows for greater insight into the particular interests of our stakeholders, but it also allows us to address Further information regarding our stakeholders issues in a timely manner.
-Overall, we actively engage and monitoring approach can be found in section with our stakeholders at a local and global level, thereby 'Stakeholder engagement' of the Annex
+This not only allows for greater insight into the particular interests of our stakeholders, but it also allows us to address issues in a timely manner.
+Overall, we actively engage with our stakeholders at a local and global level, thereby ensuring that we communicate with stakeholders that are interested in the operations of our subsidiaries and parent Group, EPH, respectively.